Give your Logistics Network The Attention That It Deserves

 • Absorb Logistics into Purchasing, Manufacturing, or Customer Service

-There is a middle ground where organizations are too large for logistics to remain a side responsibility, yet too small to justify a full-time Director or VP.
+There is a middle ground where organizations are too large for logistics to remain a side responsibility, yet too small to justify a full-time Head of Logistics.

-That No Man’s Land is exactly where fractional logistics leadership fits perfectly.
+That No Man’s Land is exactly where a Fractional Head of Logistics fits perfectly.

-Logistics isn’t just booking loads.
-It requires directions.
+Logistics isn’t just booking loads and fighting fires.
+It requires direction.
 It requires strategy.
 It requires leadership.
-Fractional logistics leadership brings experienced judgment into the business, without adding permanent headcount, by integrating three overlapping workstreams:
+A Fractional Head of Logistics brings experienced judgment into the business, without adding permanent headcount, by integrating three overlapping workstreams:

 Operations